-Sutton in Craven C of E VC Primary School staff, Governors and Volunteers are committed to safeguarding and promoting the Welfare of all of its pupils.
+Sutton CE staff, Governors and Volunteers are committed to safeguarding and promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
-We recognise that some children are potentially at greater risk of harm (KCSIE para 167 onwards).
+We recognise that some children are potentially at greater risk of harm (KCSIE para 170 onwards).
 We recognise that children who are abused may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.